jonasvilniuje/json_encode/README.md

 # json_encode

-JSON obfuscator

-JSON obfuscator tool which replaces all the strings in a file with unicodeescape sequences, making it more difficult for a human reader to analyse it.
+This is a JSON obfuscator tool which replaces all the strings in a file with unicodeescape sequences, making it more difficult for a human reader to analyse it.

 Example: